Blunder (chess): Examples

-Mikhail Chigorin vs. Wilhelm Steinitz
+Chigorin vs. Steinitz

 This position is from game 23 of the 1892 World Championship in Havana, Cuba.
-Chigorin, playing White, is a piece up (Steinitz lost a knight for a pawn earlier in the game), but his bishop is forced to stay on d6 to protect both the rook on e7 and the pawn on h2.
+Mikhail Chigorin, playing White, is a piece up (Wilhelm Steinitz lost a knight for a pawn earlier in the game), but his bishop is forced to stay on d6 to protect both the rook on e7 and the pawn on h2.
 If he won, Chigorin would have tied the match and sent it to a tiebreaker game.
 After 31...Rcd2, he played 32.Bb4??.
 Steinitz replied 32...Rxh2+ and Chigorin immediately resigned (in light of the blind swine mate 33.Kg1 Rdg2#), losing the match.

-Ernst Gruenfeld vs. Alexander Alekhine
+Grünfeld vs. Alekhine

-This game between Ernst Gruenfeld and Alexander Alekhine is from Karlsbad tournament in 1923, round 2.
-In position on the diagram, White is to make his 30th move.
-Gruenfeld played 30.f3?? which immediately loses to 30...Rxd4 because 31.exd4 is impossible: after 31...Bxd4+ 32.Kf1 Nf4 33.Qxe4 Qc4+ 35.Ke1 Nxg2+ 36.Kd2 Be3+ and White will at least lose his queen.
-The game ended shortly afterwards: 31.fxe4 Nf4 32.exf4 Qc4 33.Qxc4 Rxd1+ 34.Qf1 Bd4+ and he resigned due to the unavoidable back-rank mate 35.Kh1 Rxf1#.
+This game between Ernst Grünfeld and Alexander Alekhine is from Round 2 of the 1923 Karlsbad tournament.
+In the position on the diagram, White is to make his 30th move.
+Grünfeld played 30.f3?? which immediately loses to 30...Rxd4! because 31.exd4 is impossible: after 31...Bxd4+ 32.Kf1 Nf4 33.Qxe4 Qc4+ 35.Ke1 Nxg2+ 36.Kd2 Be3+, White will at least lose his queen.
+The game ended shortly afterwards: 31.fxe4 Nf4 32.exf4 Qc4 33.Qxc4 Rxd1+ 34.Qf1 Bd4+ and Grünfeld resigned due to the unavoidable back-rank mate 35.Kh1 Rxf1#.

-Tigran Petrosian vs. David Bronstein
+Petrosian vs. Bronstein

 This position arose in the 1956 Candidates Tournament in Amsterdam.
-Petrosian (White), enjoys a clear advantage with strong knights, active rooks and great mobility while Black's position is congested.
-Bronstein (Black) has for the last seven turns made aimless knight moves, Nc6–d4–c6–d4, while White had kept strengthening his position.
+Tigran Petrosian (White), enjoys a clear advantage with strong knights, active rooks, and great mobility while Black's position is congested.
+David Bronstein (Black) has for the last seven turns made aimless knight moves, Nc6–d4–c6–d4, while White had kept strengthening his position.
 Now he played Nd4–f5, threatening White's queen.
-White can preserve the advantage by a move like 36.Qc7.
-However, he overlooked that the queen was ', played 36.Ng5?? and resigned after 36...Nxd6.
+White can preserve the advantage by a move like 36.Qc7; however, he overlooked that the queen was ', played 36.Ng5?? and resigned after 36...Nxd6.

+García vs. Ivkov

+In the 4th Capablanca Memorial International Chess Tournament (1965), Borislav Ivkov was sitting comfortably at the top spot as the tournament neared its end.
+His triumph quickly turned into tragedy, however, in the penultimate round.

+In the position shown, Ivkov (Black) is completely winning against Gilberto García (White), having both a significant material advantage and a noticeable positional advantage, as White's light-squared bishop is pinned to the king.
+However, Black's winning position was undermined by time trouble.
+With no time to think, he played the catastrophic blunder 36...d3?? and resigned after García responded with 37.Bc3!—threatening 38.Qh8#, which cannot be prevented.
+Demoralized by his error, Ivkov lost his last round of the match against Karl Robatsch, allowing Vasily Smyslov to narrowly win the tournament.